hpc-gridware/go-clusterscheduler/README.md

 - **`qconf` Command Line Wrapper**: This primary feature enables developers to build robust applications to configure the Open/Gridware Cluster Scheduler effortlessly.
-- **`simulator` Application**: This example application implements a container based simulator of a real "Grid Engine" cluster.
-It can dump the configuration and apply changes to a simulated cluster.
+- **`simulator` Application**: This application implements a container based simulator of a real "Grid Engine" cluster.
+It can dump the configuration of a SGE or Open Grid Engine cluster and apply changes to a cluster simulated within a container.
 (See the `cmd/simulator` directory for more information.)

 ## Go API Development Container